The Cute Sphynx Cat: A Unique And Completely Naked Cat

-Today's hairless kitten is the result of two natural and spontaneous mutations of short-haired cats.
+Today's hairless kitten results from two natural and spontaneous mutations of short-haired cats.
 The first occurred in 1975 when a couple of Minnesota farm owners discovered that a female cat had given birth to a hairless kitten – a cat they named Epidermis.
-The following year, Epidermis was joined by an equally bald sister, named Dermis.
+The following year, Epidermis was joined by an equally bald sister named Dermis.
 Both were sold to a breeder in Oregon who crossed the kittens to develop the Sphynx line.

 The cute Sphynx cat, although considered a "naked cat", is not necessarily hairless.
-These felines are covered in a fine down that is difficult to see, but immediately apparent (i.e. very soft) to the touch.
-A Sphynx may also have a few sparse whiskers and eyebrows which give it even more personality.
+These felines are covered in a fine down that is difficult to see but immediately apparent (i.e., very soft) to the touch.
+A Sphynx may also have a few sparse whiskers and eyebrows, giving it even more personality.

 Sphynx skin is often pigmented or patterned, much like the coat of a traditional domestic cat.
-And like furry felines, Sphynxes come in a wide variety of colors and patterns.
-From black-colored Sphynx cats to light-colored ones, to tortoiseshell patterned kittens, there is no shortage of diversity.
+And like furry felines, Sphynxes come in various colors and patterns.
+From black-colored Sphynx cats to light-colored ones to tortoiseshell patterned kittens, there is no shortage of diversity.

-The Sphynx is considered a medium-sized cat; females can weigh up to 3 kg, while larger males can weigh up to 5 kg.
-If the main physical characteristic of the Sphynx is its apparent lack of hair, this breed has other distinctive traits, once the nudity has passed.
+The Sphynx is considered a medium-sized cat; females can weigh up to 7 lb, while larger males can weigh up to 11 lb.
+If the main physical characteristic of the Sphynx is its apparent lack of hair, this breed has other distinctive traits once the nudity has passed.
 Notable features include his piercing lemon-shaped eyes, long finger-like toes, large bat-like ears, and large rounded belly.
-Despite this rounded belly, Sphynx cats are incredibly active and athletic animals with muscular bodies.
+Despite this round belly, Sphynx cats are incredibly active and athletic animals with muscular bodies.

 The snout of the Sphynx is quite short, rounded in shape, and well developed.
 The muzzle is delimited by a significant pinch, clearly detaching it from the skull.
 While the whiskers are absent, the dough pieces are distinctly rounded.
 The chin is firm and defined.

-One of the striking specificities of this breed of cat is the ears: very large and placed very low, they are wide at the base.
+One of the striking specificities of this cat breed is the ears: very large and placed very low, they are wide at the base.
 They even seem oversized compared to the head, especially in kittens.
-The ears of the Sphynx are rounded at their tip.
+In addition, the ears of the Sphynx are rounded at their tip.

-Medium in size, the neck is well muscled, it is arched, and clears the head well from the shoulders.
+Medium in size, the neck is well muscled, arched, and clears the head well from the shoulders.

 The body of the Sphynx is of semi-cobby format and stays firm.
-Its musculature is visible under the bare skin of the cat and round.
+His musculature is visible under the bare skin of the cat and round.
 The chest, called the barrel, is wide and deep.
-The abdomen is very round as if the cat had just eaten, this feature does not mean that the cat is obese
+The abdomen is round, as if the cat had just eaten, this feature does not mean that the cat is obese.

 The hips and croup are rounded.

 The skin of the cute Sphynx cat can go from total nudity to a "peach skin" covered with a fine down.
 The skin is very wrinkled in kittens.
-According to LOOF, adult cats should keep as many folds as possible, especially on the head.
+Adult cats should keep as many folds as possible, especially on the head.

 In the Sphynx, the skin is much thicker than that of other breeds.
-Indeed, under the skin, the layer of fat is thicker to best retain body heat.
+Indeed, under the skin, the layer of fat is thicker to retain body heat best.
 The skin is rich in sebum and collagen.
 Even though the skin is thick, the veins of the Sphynx are easily visible and distinguishable.

 All dresses and patterns are possible.
-A Sphynx cat may show spots or have slightly darker skin on the extremities if it is a colorpoint type.
+A Sphynx cat may show spots or have slightly darker skin on the extremities if he is a colorpoint type.